Skip to main content Skip to complementary content

 • Stop the task:

-Information noteThese settings are not available when replicating from SaaS application sources as there are no cached events.
+• Replicating from SaaS application sources (as there are no cached events)

 • Before cached changes are applied: Select to stop the task after Full Load completes.